sabhi8226/Docker-IIEC-Rise-Project/READ.md

 Introduction :

-Docker project on laucnching owncloud in our system by using docker container over rhel 8 and u can put your gb's of data here which will be safe and easy for us and i have created this project only because of iiec_rise campaign 1.0 under the great mentor and the world record holder Mr.Vimal Daga https://www.linkedin.com/in/vimaldaga/ and i can not explain about sir in words.
+Docker project on launching owncloud in my system by using docker container over rhel 8 and u can put your gb's of data here which will be safe and secure for us and i am able to create this project only because of iiec_rise campaign 1.0 under the great mentor and the world record holder Mr.Vimal Daga https://www.linkedin.com/in/vimaldaga/ and i can not explain about sir in words.